NServiceBus has a built-in implementation of the Publish-subscribe pattern.

 The publish workflow for unicast transports is as follows:

-- Publisher queries the storage for a list of subscribers.
+- The publisher queries the storage for a list of subscribers.

-- Publisher loops through the list and sends a copy of that message to each subscriber.
+- The publisher loops through the list and sends each subscriber a copy of that message.

 Disabling publishing